 Economic Impacts of COVID-19 on Atlantic Restaurants & Bars

-- All Atlantic provinces closed in-room dining and bars by the third week of March 2020, restricting sales to take-out.
+- All Atlantic provinces closed in-room dining and bars by the third week of March 2020, restricting sales to take-out and drive-thru.
+Nationally, 42% of establishments closed at some point in May compared to 56% in April.

 - There are over 5,300 business locations across the region in the Atlantic food services and drinking places industry, including restaurants and bars, take-outs, drive-thrus and caterers.